MelkhiorVintageComputing/SBusFPGA/README.md

 The I2C bus currently uses a custom Pmod to plug an AT30TS74 temperature sensor (LM75-compatible, usable with 'envstat' in NetBSD), but should support most/all I2C devices supported by NetBSD.

 The bw2/cg3/cg6 emulation requires the custom Pmod, and colors are vert limited at 2 bits per channel, so it's for testing mostly. bw2/cg3 can work as a PROM console, a NetBSD console, and with X11, all as an non-accelerated framebuffer.
 Resolution can be arbitrary but is fixed in the bitstream at synthesis time, the current design can go up to 1920x1080@60Hz. cg6 emulation is similar but uses a micro-coded VexRiscv core to emulate some of the cg6 hardware acceleration, enough to accelerate the PROM console, the NetBSD console and X11 EXA acceleration in NetBSD 9.0.
 The cg3/cg6 emulation was also tested with the original PROM code for cg3 (501-1415) and TGX+ (501-2253), but this requires hardware-based initialization (instead of PROM-based) and prevent exposing other devices in the PROM code.

+The 'Goblin' framebuffer works similarly to the cg6 emulation (from which it has grown for the NuBusFPGA), but is using 24-bits in X11 (switching in a way similar to the cg14) and has some Xrender acceleration.
+Using the same 2-bits-per-channel VGA Pmod, it also suffers from color limitations.

 ### Special Notes